mewsubi/InfiniteMC/README.md

 - Another way is to go to the .minecraft folder (Windows), and go to /versions and find the .jar file based on the version.
 There will also be a .json file, which will contain a link to server.jar

 ### Obsfucation
 The Minecraft .jar files are obsfucated & optimized by a program called ProGuard.
 In essence, this means that the code is almost unreadable, as all variable, method, and class names will be coverted to nonsensical names like `a`, `aa`, `aaa`.
 However, this program also generates a .txt file containing the mappings from the nonsensical (obsfucated) names, back to the originals.
+These mappings can be found in the aforementioned .json file in the .minecraft/versions/<version> folder, and it will be called either `client.txt` or `server.txt`.

+By using this tool by LXGaming <https://github.com/LXGaming/Reconstruct>, we can use the mappings on the client/server .jar files to turn them into their deobsfucated versions.

+### Decompilation
+There is a program called FernFlower that can be used to decompile the .jar files.
+First, we extract the .jar file to its own folder, then we obtain the FernFlower release that's used in Spigot.
+Since Spigot's BuildTools are used specifically to decompile Minecraft code, we can reasonably trust that it will be reliable with decompiling the .jar files we need.